storerjeremy/full-stack-coding-assignment/README.md

 The main goal is for the user to be able to create, view, edit and delete security movements.

+**A security movement is just a way of describing the buying or selling of shares in a company, for example, if John sells 200 shares in Company XYZ to Mary, they are participating in a "security movement" for 200 Company XYZ shares**

 ### Acceptance criteria

 1. As the user I should be able to view all the security movements in a table list view